What is ergonomics?

 - There are many variations for keyboard design, including split, curved, or rotated keyboards.
 Studies have not proved that these reduce injuries.
 But some people find them to be more comfortable.
 If you notice hand, arm, or neck discomfort, your employer may have different keyboard styles for you to try.
 Different people find different styles work best for them.

-- Many keyboards and keyboard trays have wrist supports to help keep your wrists in a neutral, almost straight position.
-But wrist pads are just there for brief rests.
-They are not meant to be used while you are typing.
-But some people find they help even during keying.
-When you type, try raising your wrists from the support so your wrists are in a neutral position.
+- Many keyboards and keyboard trays have wrist pads (also called wrist supports or wrist rests) that help support the arms and reduce strain during breaks from typing.
+The pads are not intended to be used while you are typing.
+But some people find the pads helpful even when they are using their keyboard or mouse.
+When you type or use your mouse, try raising your forearms a little so your wrists are in a neutral position and your arms and hands can move freely.
 You may want to alternate between resting your wrists on the supports and raising them up.
+If you use a wrist pad, it's best to rest your palm or the heel of your hand on the support, rather than your wrist.

 - You can adjust the tilt of the keyboard.
 Some people find it more comfortable if the keyboard is flat or tilted slightly down at the top.
 Try different tilt angles to see what is most comfortable for you.

 - A computer mouse or pointing device that does not require a lot of forearm movement or force, such as a trackball mouse or touch pad, is more comfortable than a standard mouse for some people.
+A trackball or touch pad may help reduce symptoms that some people get from the repetitive motions of a standard computer mouse.
 Other types of pointing devices are also available.
-See a picture of proper hand and wrist position for mouse and trackball use for examples.
+The best position for mouse and trackball use is with your wrist neutral.

 - A document holder that holds your papers level with your computer monitor, so that as you look back and forth between paper and monitor, your eyes do not need to continually refocus.